Arcitectus/Sanderling/Readme.md

 ## Bots

-Bots are not in the scope of this repository, but I sure have some links with further information.
+This repository few bots, if any at all.
+Below are some links to bots and guides in other repositories.

 Guide on developing for EVE Online: [https://to.botengine.org/guide/developing-for-eve-online](https://to.botengine.org/guide/developing-for-eve-online)